BA (Hons) Cordwainers Fashion Bags and Accessories: Product Design and Innovation

 Our excellent resources for educating our students are two-fold: people and premises.
 People includes everyone at the College who contributes directly in some way to your education, whether as a subject tutor, a technician, an Open Access officer, a librarian or a study support tutor.
 Premises include the buildings and the facilities contained in them, such as specialist machinery, design studios and workshops, lecture and seminar rooms, and the library.

-Lindsey Riley is the Course Leader.
-She has over thirty years experience in the fashion trend forecasting industry, working for a number of leading fashion consultancies including a role as fashion director and co-owner of Insight ltd, specialising in accessories for the past 25 years.
-Lindsey is an industry-recognised specialist in the footwear and leather markets and is experienced in trend research, analysis and prediction, creating colour palettes, fashion illustration, retail photography and journalism.
-She has worked with a global list of clients on product development, special projects, trend forecasts and guest speaking, for companies including Timberland, Nike, Pittards, Simona Tanning, Clarks, Nordstrom, Hudson Bay, Walmart, Marks & Spencer, Steve Madden, Kenneth Cole, Nine West, and Converse.
+Lindsey Riley has over 30 years experience in the fashion trend forecasting industry, the majority as Fashion Director and Co-Owner of Insight Ltd. As an industry-recognised specialist in the footwear, accessories and leather markets she is experienced in trend & colour forecasting, fashion illustration and journalism.
+She has worked with a global list of clients on product development, special projects and as a guest speaker, for companies including Timberland, Nike, Pittards, Clarks, Nordstrom, Walmart, Marks & Spencer, Steve Madden, Kenneth Cole, Nine West, and Converse.
+Lindsey graduated with a 1st class BA (hons) in Fashion Design at MMU and a Post Graduate with distinction in Academic Practice in Art, Design and Communication at LCF.
 She is a liveryman of the Worshipful Company of Glovers.

-David Tracy is technical lecturer on the BA Bags and Accessories course with expertise in creating 3D from 2D.
-David was for many years a tutor at Cordwainers college before joining the United Nations as their leather products specialist.
+David Tracy was for many years a tutor at Cordwainers College before joining the United Nations as their leather products specialist.
 He has travelled widely and set up many manufacturing units throughout the world while with the UN.
-He would consider himself to be a designer/craftsman with a particular interest in pattern precision and the satisfaction that comes from creating a new product.
+David is a designer/craftsman with expertise in creating 3D from 2D and a particular interest in pattern precision and the satisfaction that comes from creating a new product.
 In more recent years he has acted as consultant for many high street retailers and travelled to their manufacturers in the China, India and Indonesia to assist in perfecting the manufacturing process.
 He now carries out that same roll at LCF working with students to perfect their skills adding his experience to their creative ambitions.